konstantinklemmer/pe-gnn/README.md

 *(Architecture of a naive GCN versus that of PE-GNN, enhanced with a positional encoder.)*

-This is the official repository for the paper [Positional Encoder Graph Neural Networks for Geographic Data](https://arxiv.org/abs/2111.10144) (Konstantin Klemmer, Nathan Safir, Daniel B. Neill).
+This is the official repository for the *AISTATS 2023* paper [Positional Encoder Graph Neural Networks for Geographic Data](https://arxiv.org/abs/2111.10144) (Konstantin Klemmer, Nathan Safir, Daniel B. Neill).

 ## Structure